Pctest-dev/ai-single-prompt-test-/ai_test1_blog_draft.md

 | Look | 10/10 |
 | Overall | 10/10 |

 Annoyingly good.
-ASCII robot art, glitch animation on the hero name, a full CRT monitor bezel with a blinking power LED — it didn't just do the brief, it thought about what the brief was actually asking for.
+ASCII robot art, glitch animation on the hero name, a full CRT monitor bezel with a blinking power LED - it didn't just do the brief, it thought about what the brief was actually asking for.
 The terminal has a boot sequence on load, a `ping` command with async randomised latency output, and `reboot`/`shutdown` with proper animations.
-13 commands total. `textContent` throughout so no XSS. localStorage with a `prefers-color-scheme` fallback as well — nobody asked for that.
+13 commands total. `textContent` throughout so no XSS. localStorage with a `prefers-color-scheme` fallback as well.
+Nobody asked for that.

-The one point off is security — three inline event handlers in the HTML (`onclick` on the theme button, `onsubmit` on the form, `onclick` on the terminal div), which the rubric explicitly flags.
+The one point off is security - three inline event handlers in the HTML (`onclick` on the theme button, `onsubmit` on the form, `onclick` on the terminal div), which the rubric explicitly flags.
 Everything else worked first try, no console errors.

 ---